-Russia Won't Boycott Olympics Over IOC's Doping Ban, Putin Says
+Russia Won't Boycott Olympics Over Ban For Doping, Putin Says

 Peskov said that while the situation is serious, "emotions should be kept down and the decisions taken by the IOC on our country should be thoroughly analyzed before making any accusations on this account."

-His words didn't prevent Russian Foreign Ministry spokeswoman Maria Zakharova from saying on Wednesday that the punishment of Russia's Olympic program was an attempt to isolate and weaken Russia, saying its critics had resorted to "plan B," after the country hosted the Sochi Olympics.
+His words didn't prevent Russian Foreign Ministry spokeswoman Maria Zakharova from saying Wednesday that the punishment of Russia's Olympic program was an attempt to isolate and weaken Russia, saying its critics had resorted to "Plan B," after the country hosted the Sochi Olympics.

-"Throughout history, there were so many things we had to endure from our 'partners,'" Zakharova said.
-"But time and again, they failed to take us down, be it in a world war, with the dissolution of the Soviet Union, or sanctions...
+"Throughout history, there were so many things we had to endure from our 'partners,' " Zakharova said.
+"But time and again, they failed to take us down, be it in a world war, with the dissolution of the Soviet Union, or sanctions ...
 We survived, time and time again."

 After discussing Russia's "revival as a sports powerhouse," she said, "We constantly hear that we are doing everything wrong, be it our lifestyle, culture, history, and now sports."